markanator/markanator/README.md

 # Hi there, I'm Mark! 👋

-### Software Engineer
+### Full-Stack Software Engineer

-I am a Software Engineer who is passionate about interactive media, from web applications to virtual reality games.
+I am a full-stack software engineer who is passionate about interactive media, from web applications to virtual reality games.
 I love to solve problems while leading and lifting others around me.

 - 👨‍💻 All of my projects are available at [**markambrocio.com**][website]